The Department of the 4th Dimension is

 equal parts strategy, design and content creation.

-We are a multi-dimensional storytelling company.
+We’re a multi-dimensional storytelling company.

 Established in 2006, The D4D has been pioneering innovative forms of storytelling and content experiences for over a decade.
-Its integrated team of researchers, strategists, writers, designers, technologists and filmmakers are experts at transforming complex ideas into insightful, human narratives that have connected, entertained and moved audiences all over the world.
+Its team of researchers, strategists, writers, designers, technologists and filmmakers are experts at transforming complex ideas into insightful, human narratives that have connected, entertained and moved audiences all over the world.

 Founder and Chief Creative Officer